gsc2001/IIIT-GPS/README.md

 - Course cards displaying info like tags, difficulty, duration and rating.
 - A dedicated course page for the Syllabus, Resources and Suggestions/Comments of other students.
 - All the course pages are made dynamically on request by the user.
-- New courses can be added by just giving providing some details in a JSON file.
+- The app will automatically take data from a JSON file hosted on GitHub and render it.
 - A working rating system (data stored in firebase).

 ### Our goals for near future